christofs/paige/README.md

 [![DOI](https://zenodo.org/badge/519745700.svg)](https://zenodo.org/badge/latestdoi/519745700)

-# Replication and re-analysis of _Technologies of the Novel_
+# Replication and re-analysis of Nicholas Paige's _Technologies of the Novel_

 This repository contains data, code and graphs that attempt to either replicate analyses provided by Nicholas D. Paige in his book _Technologies of the novel_ (2021), or attempt to re-analyse the data provided by the author (https://doi.org/10.5281/zenodo.3939065) in order to provide a more detailed and/or nuanced look at the data.